EHronek/Healthcare_appointment_scheduling_system/README.md

 ## 💻 Command Line Interface — `console.py`

-A powerful terminal-based CLI for developers to interact with the system’s data: manage (create, update, destroy, etc) objects via a console / command interpreter store and persist objects to a file (JSON file)
+A powerful terminal-based CLI for developers to interact with the system’s data:
+Allows quick management (create, update, destroy, etc) objects via a console / command interpreter in the Backend store and persist objects to a file (JSON file)

 ### **`NOTE`** PROTOTYPE STILL INCOMPLETE